lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 fragments have to be sent, then the fragmented packet transmission is terminated.

 If some fragments are missing (not set in the bit map) then the sender resend the missing fragments.
-When the retransmission is finished, it start listening to the bitmap (even if a All-0 or All-1 has not been sent during the retransmission) and returns to the waiting bitmap state.
+When the retransmission is finished, it starts listening to the bitmap (even if an All-0 or an All-1 has not been sent during the retransmission) and returns to the waiting bitmap state.

-If the local-bitmap is different from the received bitmap the counter Attemps is increased and the sender resend the missing fragments again, when a MAX_ATTEMPS is reached the sender sends an Abort and goes to error.
+If the local-bitmap is different from the received bitmap the counter Attempts is increased and the sender resend the missing fragments again, when a MAX_ATTEMPS is reached the sender sends an Abort and goes to error.

 The {{Fig-ACKAlwaysRcv}} finite state machine describes the receiver behavior.
 The receiver starts with window 0 as the expecting window and maintain a local_bitmap indicating which fragments it has received (All-0 and All-1 occupy the same position).